Universal Liouville action as a renormalized volume and its gradient flow: Universal Liouville action as renormalized volume

 Hence the first and second fundamental form (as well as their first order variations) are of order at most $(1-r)^{-2}$, and the inverse of the first fundamental form has order $(1-r)^2$.
-This follows from the expression of these fundamental forms in terms of the derivatives up to third order of the parametrization into $\m R^3$ and the conformal factor $z(p,s,r,t)=O(1-r)$.
-Thus it follows that the terms $H, \delta H, \langle \delta I, \II \rangle$ are uniformly bounded.
-As by Proposition~\ref{prop:secondorderplane} $E_{r,t}(A(r))$ has euclidean area $O((1-r)^3)$ so the hyperbolic area of $E_{r,t}(A(r))$ is of order $O(1-r)$, we have that
+This follows from the expression of these fundamental forms in terms of the derivatives up to the third order of the parametrization into $\m R^3$ and the conformal factor $z(p,s,r,t)=O(1-r)$.
+Thus, the terms $H, \delta H, \brac{ \delta I, \II }$ are uniformly bounded.
+As by Proposition~\ref{prop:secondorderplane} $E_{r,t}(A(r))$ has euclidean area $O((1-r)^3)$ so the hyperbolic area of $E_{r,t}(A(r))$ is of order $O(1-r)$.
+Therefore

 Likewise, the exterior dihedral angle $\theta$ that takes each $(p, r,t)$ to the angle between $E_{r,t} (\Omega(r))$ and $E_{r,t}(A(r))$ at $(x(p,r, r,t),y(p,r,r,t),z(p,r,r,t)) = : \gamma_r (p)$, extends smoothly to $r=1$ as right angles.
 Similarly for $\theta^*$ the exterior dihedral angle between $E_{r,t} (\Omega^*(r))$ and $E_{r,t}(A(r))$ along $\gamma_r^*$, where $\gamma_r^* (p) : = (x(p,1/r, r,t),y(p,1/r,r,t),z(p,1/r,r,t)) $.
 We use again that the Epstein--Poincar\'e surfaces agree up to second order (Proposition~\ref{prop:secondorderplane}) to use parametrizations $\gamma_r(p)$ and $\gamma_r^*(p)$ satisfying